Have you ever lived with someone who had an alcohol problem?

 That didn’t stop him from buying it, of course, but I think it was one of the first limits set at home.

 She also created a new bank account where she deposited her salary.
-Thereafter, money began lasting until the end of month
+Thereafter, money began lasting until the end of the month.

 Two small examples, but they show a way to take control of the situation, and leave the alcoholic alone with his own responsibility.